grubbyhacker/cc784Arduino/README.md

 This is all documented in pictures [here](http://imgur.com/a/3OZrd).
 However this is all at your own risk.
 You can easily fry your micro controller or sign or both.
 This sign can draw upwards of 3A which can do a lot of damage.
 So beware, and don't blame me if you try to do what I did and see blue smoke or catch on fire.

 # Introduction
 Several years ago somebody gave me one of these LED message boards.
 They were going to throw it away because the programmer was broken.
 I figured I would do something with it some day.
 That day has come.
 In this project I mate an old ColorCells message board with an ESP8266, making a stand-alone wifi enabled "thing".
 It has a pseudo-REST api, and serves a web page exposing the endpoints and usage statistics.
+I packaged this code into an Arduino library that any Arduino flavor should be able to use, and made the webserver one of the example programs.

 # Serial

-The CC784 sports an RS232 serial interface for programming via a computer or handheld device.
-Internally the logic chips run 5v and Serial TTL works fine, but uses inverted logic (logic 1 is low voltage, and logic 0 is approaching 5v.)
-According to the documentation:
+The CC784 sports an RS232 serial interface for programming via a computer.
+However, internally the logic chips run 5v and Serial seems to operate at 5v TTL levels.
+I verified this with an oscilliscope.
+I'm not sure how this ever worked with RS232.
+To complicate things the sign uses inverted logic (logic 1 is low voltage, and logic 0 is approaching 5v.)
+According to the documentation here is its Serial protocol expectations:
 * 300 bps
 * 8 bits
 * No parity